Joan Garcia: International career

-García is a youth international for Spain, having represented the Spain U17s, U18, U19s, and U21s.
+Garcia is a former youth international for Spain, having represented the Spain U17s, U18, U19s, and U21s.
 In July 2024, he was selected in the Spain under-23 squad for the 2024 Summer Olympics.
 He and Spain would go on to win the Olympic gold medal at the men's football event in the Olympics.

+On 31 March 2026, Garcia made his senior debut for Spain in an international friendly against Egypt at the RCDE Stadium, coming off the bench for David Raya in the 62nd minute of a goalless draw.
+He was included in Luis de la Fuente's 26-man squad for the 2026 FIFA World Cup on 25 May, and made his first start for the nation on 4 June in a friendly draw against Iraq.
+Garcia remained an unused substitute as Spain went on to lift the World Cup for a second time on 19 July.